-Light audiobooks with smart themes, great characters, and fast-moving stories are the perfect choices for easy summer listening in 2020–especially if you’ve been having trouble focusing on books.
+Light audiobooks with smart themes, great characters, and fast-moving stories are the perfect choices for easy summer listening.

-Each week, as the worries, stresses, and bad news of this crazy year pile up, I turn to one thing I can control: the weeds in my yard.
+Whenever I’m feeling stressed and overwhelmed, I turn to one thing I can control: the weeds in my yard.

 I move around the flowers and shrubs with a singular focus, clearing out the bindweed and other invaders that spring up faster than I can keep up.

-While I might otherwise be frustrated, this year I’m grateful for the simple, physical task.
+While I might otherwise be frustrated, I’m always grateful for the simple, physical task.

 And as I methodically pull the weeds and trim the overgrown shrubs, I listen: to audiobooks–more audiobooks than I’ve ever listened to before.

 After initially struggling with audiobooks, I’ve finally found my sweet spot–just in time for the year when I need them most.

 Smart-but-Light Audiobooks for When You Just Can’t Focus

 When literary, dark, or heavy books just aren’t working for me, I like to turn to what I refer to as “smart-but-light” reads.

 These books aren’t pure fluff.
 They often have characters facing difficult issues and personal struggles.
 But the way these smart-but-light books are written slot them perfectly into that place between too serious and too light.